lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Vicar has some comments about jest-books

+Vicar & Zoonomia make the same argument about hierarchies of people arising naturally; p 671 Zoonomia

 General Dundas’s advice on cavalry influenced the light-horse book --- any relation to the Dundas in the East India proceedings??